alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 11. Differenve between Dependency Inversion and Dependency Injection?
 12. Why you need Singleton in your application?
 13. Did you use Strategy pattern?
+14. What is Encapsulation, Abstraction, Inheritance and Polymorphism?

 .NET C#